-Site Name and Designation Conservation Objectives Source Designation Breckland SPA (UK9009201) Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring: The extent and distribution of the habitats of the qualifying features The structure and function of the habitats of the qualifying features The supporting processes on which the habitats of the qualifying features rely The population of each of the qualifying features, and The oppulation of the qualifying features, and The supplementary guidance provides greater details of the individual impacts each species or assemblage is susceptible to and assigns the following targets which must be followed.
+Site Name and Designation Conservation Objectives Source Breckland SPA (UK9009201) Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring: The extent and distribution of the habitats of the qualifying features The structure and function of the habitats of the qualifying features rely The population of each of the qualifying features, and The distribution of the qualifying features within the site.
+The supplementary guidance provides greater details of the individual impacts each species or assemblage is susceptible to and assigns the following targets which must be followed.
 Developments will need to demonstrate that they do not contribute to an impact on any of these targets: Stone Curlew Maintain the size of the breeding stone curlew population above 144 breeding pairs, whilst avoiding deterioration from its current level as indicated by the latest mean peak count or equivalent.
 Ensure the frequency, duration and/or intensity of disturbance affecting nesting and/or foraging birds should not reach levels that significantly affect the stone curlew population.
 Restore as necessary the concentrations and deposition of air pollutants to below the site-relevant Critical Load or Level values given for the supporting habitat of this feature of the site on the Air Pollution Information System.
-Maintain the safe passage of breeding stone curlew moving between nesting and feeding areas.
+Maintain the structure, function and supporting processes associated with the feature and its supporting habitat.
 Maintain the distribution, abundance and availability of key prey items (e.g. beetles, grasshoppers, flies, earthworm, snails, and slugs) at prey sizes preferred by stone curlew.
-[5] Maintain the area of open and unobstructed terrain around nesting, roosting and feeding sites used by breeding stone curlews.
-Maintain the proportion of short &lt;2 cm to 5 cm grass heath vegetation.
-Maintain bare/sparsely vegetated ground of between 5-20% within nesting areas on grass heath.
+Maintain the proportion of short <2 cm to 5 cm grass heath vegetation.
+[5]

-- Maintain the extent, distribution and availability of suitable breeding habitat which supports the breeding stone curlew feature for all necessary stages of its breeding cycle (courtship, nesting, feeding). - Reduce the predation of and disturbance to breeding stone curlew caused by native and non-native predators. - Maintain the feature's ability, and that of its supporting habitat, to adapt or evolve to wider environmental change, either within or external to the site.
+- Maintain bare/sparsely vegetated ground of between 5-20% within nesting areas on grass heath. - Maintain the extent, distribution and availability of suitable breeding habitat which supports the breeding stone curlew feature for all necessary stages of its breeding cycle (courtship, nesting, feeding). - Reduce the predation of and disturbance to breeding stone curlew caused by native and non-native predators. - Maintain the feature's ability, and that of its supporting habitat, to adapt or evolve to wider environmental change, either within or external to the site.